 In any conversation about the benefits of personalised marketing, the counter argument is always that many customers find an excessive knowledge of their lives creepy and invasive.
 Actually, customers tend to like personalisation (1 in 4 would give up chocolate for a month in exchange for an interest-tailored experience) as long as they believe it’s intended to specifically benefit them.

 Backlashes occur when companies are seen to be using customer data for nefarious or dishonest purposes – like Facebook’s mood experiment or OKCupid’s deliberate wrong-matching of dates.
-In contrast, 42% of customers would happily provide data to companies in exchange for some benefit.
+In contrast, 42 per cent of customers would happily provide data to companies in exchange for some benefit.